Otoru/Genesis/docs/content/docs/CLI/_index.md

 ---
-title: Command line interface
+title: Command-Line Interface
-weight: 3
+weight: 40
 ---

-# Command Line Interface
+# Command-Line Interface

-The Genesis CLI provides commands to run and manage your FreeSWITCH Event Socket applications.
-Below are the available commands and their usage.
+The Genesis CLI provides commands to run and manage your FreeSWITCH ESL applications.

 ## Usage